FelipeCostaBR/GA-tic-tac-toe/README.md

 ### Overview

-## This is the first individually project from General assembly.
+## This is the first individually project from software engineer immersive.
 making **tic tac toe** (knots and crosses).

 ---